Technical

 That low value is a feature, not a bug, for a founder issuing early options: it sets a low strike price that maximizes the upside for the first employees while still being fully defensible under 409A, because it rests on a documented method applied by a qualified appraiser.
 As the company raises capital and accumulates evidence of value — a priced round, signed customer contracts, granted intellectual property — subsequent valuations will climb, and the method will shift from cost to backsolve.

-Typical Pre-Revenue 409A Valuation Ranges by Stage
+What Are Typical Pre-Revenue 409A Valuation Ranges by Stage?

 While every company is different, pre-revenue 409A common-stock values cluster in recognizable ranges.
 Understanding these helps founders sanity-check whether a draft report reflects reasonable assumptions.
 For a deeper dataset, see our 409A valuation benchmarks for seed-stage startups.